kevchin/vagrant/README.md

 Note that you point your browser to "localhost" because when the VM is created, it is specified to perform port forwarding from your desktop to the VM.

 # Map Reduce, HDFS access in R
-Here is a simple Map Reduce example which can be excuted via R-Studio server using this VM.
+Here is a simple Map Reduce, HDFS example R which can be excuted via R-Studio server using this VM.
 ![R using Map Reduce/HDFS](./map_reduce_in_r.png "R using Map Reduce/HDFS")

 # Vagrant boxes